redhat-developer/odo/docs/website/docs/using-odo/create-url.md

 In the [previous section](./create-component) we created two components — a Spring Boot application (`backend`) listening on port 8080 and a Nodejs application (`frontend`) listening on port 3000 — and pushed them to the Kubernetes cluster.
 In this guide, we will create URLs to access these components from the host system.

+Note that the URLs we create in this section will only help you access the components in web browser; the application itself won't be usable till we create some services and links which we will cover in the next section.

 ## OpenShift

 If you are using [Code Ready Containers (CRC)](https://github.com/code-ready/crc) or another form of OpenShift cluster, odo has already created URLs for you by using the [OpenShift Routes](https://docs.openshift.com/container-platform/latest/networking/routes/route-configuration.html) feature.
 Execute `odo url list` from the component directory of the `backend` and `frontend` components to get the URLs odo created for these components.
 If you observe the `odo push` output closely, odo prints the URL in it as well.